talsec/Free-RASP-Flutter/README.md

 ```

 We strongly recommend using **result value** of this tool in expectedSigningCertificateHashes. **Do not use this tool directly** in `expectedSigningCertificateHashes` to get value.
 If you are not sure how to get your hash certificate, you can check out the guide on our [Github wiki](https://github.com/talsec/Free-RASP-Community/wiki/Getting-your-signing-certificate-hash-of-app).
+.

 Similarly, `appBundleId` and `appTeamId` are needed for iOS version of app.
-If you publish on the Google Play Store and/or Huawei AppGallery, you **don't have to assign anything** to `supportedAlternativeStores` as those are supported out of the box.
+If you publish on the
+Google Play Store and/or Huawei AppGallery, you **don't have to assign anything**
+to `supportedAlternativeStores` as those are supported out of the box.

-Lastly, pass a mail address to `watcherMail` to be able to get reports.
-Mail has a strict form `name@domain.com` which is passed as String.
+Next, pass a mail address to `watcherMail` to be able to get reports.
+Mail has a strict
+form `name@domain.com` which is passed as String.

-If you are developing only for one of the platforms, you can leave the configuration part for the other one, i.e., delete the other congifuration.
+If you are developing only for one of the platforms, you can leave the configuration part for the
+other one, i.e., delete the other configuration.

 ```dart
 @override